MJDarling-web/Mystery/timeLog.md

 - [x] 1 hour 8/11 on front end of admin dashboard UI in figma
 - [x] 1 hour on servlet mapping, pom file for javax, jsp pages and navbar
 - [x] 1 hour index page navigation and navbar styled to liking
+- [x] 40 minutes working on admin dashboard and setup of editing servlet pages.
 - [ ] next need to create a clean.db for use of testing and then either a primary database or new columns for testing this db so I don't delete MM data when testing in the future.
 - Creating of user facing interactive webpages for game
 - Admin creds through AWS and pages for story character creation through website.